mrebollo/aoc2024/README.md

 Day 13.
 Claw machine.
 Combination with lower cost

 Day 14.
-POsition o a robot in agrid after t iterations
+Position o a robot in agrid after t iterations

 Day 15.
 Movements in a grid pushing boxes